faultfactory/SBM_Monorepo/data_pipeline/README.md

 # TODO:

+Minimum viable product is up and running.
+Further refinements:
-- Add the ability to pull the .dbc from a specific git commit hash.
+- Add the ability to pull the .dbc from a specific git commit hash so the team can update frequently.
 - Deal with frame ids not in the .dbc.
 Signals we would not have the ability to tell
 - Change output file names so the system can be used for a directory of multiple files.
+- Cloud-ify this so the team does not have to do any of the manual work.